 A recent wave of media attention for CBD, scientific studies, and anecdotal evidence has caused a surge of mainstream interest in cannabis.
-As the popularity of cannabis, hemp and CBD has grown, there are still many questions and misunderstandings about the plant and its compounds, including whether or not does CBD work without THC.
+As the popularity of cannabis, hemp and CBD has grown, there are still many questions and misunderstandings about the plant and its compounds, including does CBD work without THC (hint… yes).

 Here we will dive into this common question, and look at whether THC is even necessary at all to make CBD more effective.

 CBD, short for “cannabidiol”, is one of 113+ chemical compounds uniquely found in cannabis.
 While THC is the most famous cannabinoid for its intoxicating effects, CBD offers many health benefits but does not cause the psychoactive “high” often associated with cannabis.
 These compounds, along with other aromatic chemicals called terpenes, have many known medicinal benefits.